bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 3. ﻿﻿﻿Your story must break the rule "always use said."
 You can interpret this anti-prompt in whatever creative way you see fit.
 4. 500 words

-concept - winning is a not a good thing
+Date - of picking a winner.
+'Date of Druthers' concept - winning is a not a good thing.

 Ast